 Juvederm Vollure is a hyaluronic acid dermal filler that is injected into the facial tissue for the correction of moderate to severe facial wrinkles and folds in adults over 21 years of age.
 It will work to effectively reverse age-related signs of aging by softening wrinkles and folds and replenishing lost volume for a plumping effect.
 Juvederm Vollure is also commonly used for lip augmentation and lip rejuvenation.
-It is also very popular due to its Vycross technology and long-lasting anti-aging effects.
+It is also prevalent due to its Vycross technology and long-lasting anti-aging effects.

 Is Juvederm Vollure safe?

 Yes!
-Juvederm Vollure is extremely safe and was FDA-approved in 2017.
+Juvederm Vollure is highly safe and was FDA-approved in 2017.
 This injectable filler underwent controlled clinical studies that deemed it safe and effective for injection in the nasolabial folds for moderate to severe facial wrinkles.
-It is important to seek an experienced, licensed healthcare professional for any cosmetic injections like Juvederm Vollure to ensure the risk of side effects is minimized and the best cosmetic results are achieved.
+It is essential to seek an experienced, licensed healthcare professional for any cosmetic injections like Juvederm Vollure to ensure the risk of side effects is minimized, and the best cosmetic results are achieved.
 There are some contraindications with Juvederm Vollure to consider before undergoing injections.
 Individuals who are allergic to lidocaine or the Gram-positive bacterial proteins used in these products or have had previous allergic reactions to hyaluronic acid fillers should not have Juvederm Vollure injected.
 Juvederm Vollure is also not deemed safe for use in pregnant or breastfeeding women since there is currently insufficient research.

 Are Juvederm injections painful?